ipa320/RosTooling/docu/Example_Turtlesim.md

 If you save (Ctrl+S) after the last modifications a new folder "src-gen" will be automatically created.
 This folder contains a ROS2 package ready to be executed with a launch file to start the designed system.

-If you source a valid ROS installation and call the launch command the turtlesim example will be launched:
+For a quick check, if you source a valid ROS installation and call the launch command the turtlesim example will be launched:

 ```
 source /opt/ros/ROSDISTRO/setup.bash